abu-abdullah22/news-wave-client/README.md

 **Technology Used**:
 - React JS
-- Tailwind CSS with DaisyUI and Mamaba UI
+- Tailwind CSS with DaisyUI and Mamba UI
 - Firebase
 - Express JS
 - JWT